The Church of Jesus Christ of Latter-day Saints in Romania: History

-The LDS Church digitized the entire Romanian Census making it easier for family history.
+The LDS Church has digitized the entire Romanian census, making it easier for family history.

-Humanitarian Efforts
+Humanitarian efforts

 Starting in 1990 members in Europe quickly answered the call for aid and assistance to Romania’s disadvantaged by organizing teams of medical professionals composed of members from several nations.
 Needed supplies were also donated that were funded by member donations.

-Starting on September 2, 1990, the Church started providing humanitarian support by sending missionaries.
+Starting on September 2, 1990, the church started providing humanitarian support by sending missionaries.
 At the end of Nicolae Ceausescu's reign, about 25,000 children were warehoused in underfunded state-run orphanages.
 The missionaries worked in orphanages and institutions for the disabled.
 Included in this was organizing the Special Olympics, Romania's first, for disabled children in June 1991.
 In 1990, members in California sent quilts to needy orphanages in Romania.
 Assistance to orphanages continued in the 2000s, and there was an increase in specialized development projects.
 In 2000, members in Washington state sent bedding materials to an orphanage in Iasi, Romania.
-In 2003, the Church assisted the disabled by coordinating with members and local medical professionals fitting and allocating prosthetic devices.
-In 2010, the Church donated Braille writers to a school for blind children.
+In 2003, the church assisted the disabled by coordinating with members and local medical professionals fitting and allocating prosthetic devices.
+In 2010, the church donated Braille writers to a school for blind children.

 During the fall of the communist government, the University Library in Bucharest burned.
-In August 1991, Retired Brigham Young University professor George S. Barrus and Elder Russell M. Nelson of the Quorum of the Twelve encouraged a sponsoring of book drive for the library which collected over 40,000 books.
+In August 1991, retired Brigham Young University professor George S. Barrus and Russell M. Nelson facilitated a book drive for the library, which collected over 40,000 books.
 This was the single largest book donation from the United States.

-The Church offered humanitarian assistance following severe flooding along the Danube River in 2006.
-In 2014, Latter-day Saints participated in efforts with the Podul Dragostei Foundation to rebuild computers and donate computers to foster children in Romania.
-Romanian members reached out to others in service, especially as the number of refugees in Europe increased after 2015.
-By 2017, the Church had conducted a total of 300 humanitarian and development projects in Romania since 1985.
+The church offered humanitarian assistance following severe flooding along the Danube River in 2006.
+In 2014, Latter-day Saints participated in efforts with the Podul Dragostei Foundation to rebuild and then donate computers to foster children in Romania.
+Romanian members alo reached out to others during the 2015 refugee crisis.
+By 2017, the church had conducted a total of 300 humanitarian and development projects in Romania since 1985.